SuzerainY/investant-net/README.md

 In the subscriptions block, we allow the user to subscribe/unsubscribe from our notifications.
 In the future, we will be adding the distinction between Paid and Free Subscriptions.
 Paid subscriptions will be handled through Stripe.

-In the settings block, we will be adding a Delete Account functionality as well as any user-specific web settings for our web-application.
+In the settings block, users may Delete Account and change other user-specific web settings for our web-application.

 ### Contact Us | `/contact-us`